Self Growth

 4. Express Gratitude When Helped

 "Thank you."
 "That was a huge help."
 "I feel so much better thanks to you."
 Clearly expressing gratitude makes the other person feel "I'm glad I helped" and increases the likelihood they'll help again.
 Gratitude is the lubricant that creates a cycle of mutual support.
+Being specific ("thanks to your help with X") strengthens the sense that their contribution is valued.
 (Books on personal growth are also a good reference)

+Tomorrow, try saying just one "please."
+Ask a colleague to review a document.
+Ask a family member to wash the dishes.
+Consult a friend about something small.
+No matter how minor, it counts.
 Asking for help is not weakness but the strength to recognize your limits and trust others.
-Continuing to push through alone is not a virtue - it's a shortcut to burnout.
-Start small and build the skill of asking for help.
+Continuing to push through alone is not a virtue; it's a shortcut to burnout.
 When you ask for help, it also makes it easier for others to do the same.

 Related articles